 The authorization decision is up to the EHR authorization server, which may request authorization from the end-user.
 The EHR authorization server will enforce access rules based on local policies and optionally direct end-user input.

 The EHR decides whether to grant or deny access.
 This decision is communicated to the app when the EHR authorization server returns an authorization code (or, if denying access, an error response).
 Authorization codes are short-lived, usually expiring within around one minute.
-The code is sent when the EHR authorization server causes the browser to navigate to the app’s redirect_uri, with the following URL parameters:
+The code is sent when the EHR authorization server instructs the browser to navigate to the app’s redirect_uri, with the following URL parameters: